joestubbs/coe379l-fa25/docs/projects/project02.rst

 Part 4 should be submitted as a PDF file.

-**In-class Project Checkpoint Thursday, April 4th**.
+**In-class Project Checkpoint Thursday, November 6th**.
 We will devote the first portion of Thursday's class to checking in on the project and answering questions.